Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 - Elastic IP: can be move fron one instance to another, same or different VPC within the same account
 - Elastic IP: $$ for non usage

+> Customers can add the secondary CIDR blocks to the VPC directly from the console or by using the CLI after they have created the VPC with the primary CIDR block.

 ### Route Table

 - Rules: network traffic from the subnet would be routed, for **IGW**, **VPC Peering**, **NAT Device**